Hofstadter-Herman Visualization as a Diagnostic Tool for Systematic Effects in Electromagnetic Form Factor Extractions: Theoretical Foundations

 In the single photon exchange approximation, the unpolarized differential cross section can be written in the form \cite{Rosenbluth:1950yq}

 Here, $\left( d\sigma/d\Omega\right)_{\text{ns}}$ is the cross section for a point-like spinless proton (i.e., ``no structure,'' also known as Mott scattering), $M_p = 0.938$ GeV is the proton mass, $\tau = Q^2 / 4M_p^2,$ and $\theta$ is the electron scattering angle.
 We work with natural units in which $\hbar = c = 1$.
-This formulation underpins the Rosenbluth separation technique, which allows an independent extraction of the electric ($G_E$) and magnetic ($G_M$) form factors by systematically varying the scattering angle while maintaining a fixed $Q^2$.
+This formulation underpins the Rosenbluth separation technique, which allows independent extraction of the electric ($G_E$) and magnetic ($G_M$) form factors by systematically varying the scattering angle while keeping $Q^2$ fixed.

 In the Rosenbluth separation experiments performed at SLAC, high-energy electron beams, typically in the range of 1.6–8.0 GeV, were directed at liquid hydrogen targets.
-The angular distribution of scattered electrons was measured using precision magnetic spectrometers, allowing for accurate determination of the differential cross sections across a broad range of momentum transfers.
+The angular distribution of scattered electrons was measured using precision magnetic spectrometers, enabling accurate determination of differential cross sections over a broad range of momentum transfers.